90sidortAP/pmdb_cypress_e2e/README.md

     When User clicks on template Schedule (90)
     Then Template Schedule is shown (90)

+Feature: Projects details

+   As a user I want to be able check project details
+    @projectsPage
+   Scenario: Should be able to open and close project
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks Close side panel
+    Then Project Information is closed

+   Scenario: Should be able to check project information after clicking on a specific project
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown

+   Scenario: Should be able to check project schedule after clicking on a specific project
+    Given Projects site is opened
+    When User clicks on project Schedule (94)
+    Then Project Schedule is shown (94)

+   Scenario: Should be able to check project agreement after clicking on a specific project
+    Given Projects site is opened
+    When User clicks on project Agreement (94)
+    Then Project Agreement is shown (94)

+   Scenario: Should be able to check project financial after clicking on a specific project
+    Given Projects site is opened
+    When User clicks on project Financial (94)
+    Then Project Financial is shown (94)

+   Scenario: Should be able to check project others after clicking on a specific project
+    Given Projects site is opened
+    When User clicks on project Others (94)
+    Then Project Others is shown (94)

+   Scenario: Should change displayed project details after selecting another project
+    Given Projects site is opened
+    When User clicks on project (94)
+    Then Project Information is shown
+    When User clicks on project (90)
+    Then Project Information is changed

 Feature: Templates full screen

    As a user I want to be able to open template details in full screen mode